faustbrian/huckle/docs/exports-syncing.md

----
-title: Exports Syncing
-description: Export node values to environment variables and sync them to your .env file.
----

 Export node values to environment variables and sync them to your .env file.

 **Use case:** Keeping your `.env` file in sync with your HCL configuration, especially during development.